quickwit-oss/quickwit/docs/reference/rest-api.md

 ```

 Create a delete task that will delete all documents matching the provided query in the given index `<index id>`.
 The endpoint simply appends your delete task to the delete task queue in the metastore.
-The deletion will eventually be executed (provided a janitor service is running on your Quickwit cluster).
+The deletion will eventually be executed.

 #### Path variable